Event Handling and SocketContext Reference

 pub fn id(&self) -> &SidReturns

-- Socket identifier (
+- The socket identifier (

 socketioxide::Sid).